realmagicgreen/magicgreen11ty/src/articles/2020-05-01-immune-boost-drinks.md

 The focus is to nourish and replenish both the stomach and gut flora.
 Drinks the body will appreciate to the fullest.
 Food that loves you back.

 {% assign name = '-08' %}
-{% include partials/image.html, name: name, caption: 'Live Essences skin oils' %}
+{% include 'partials/image.html', name: 'name', caption: 'Live Essences skin oils' %}

 ## Message or things you want to say to the world...